-Personal care services businesses must install physical barriers (for example, a plastic or plexiglass partition) wherever feasible between the client and the worker performing personal care services for that client and between clients and workers at reception areas.
-For instance, businesses that provide nail-care services must install barriers between clients and manicurists.
+Personal care services businesses must install physical barriers (for example, plastic or plexiglass partitions) wherever feasible between the client and worker performing services for that client, and between clients and workers at reception areas.
+For instance, businesses that provide nail services must install barriers between clients and manicurists.

 - Dual Services Prohibited.

 Because it requires unnecessary close personal contact by more than one worker at a time, no personal care services business may offer or perform “dual services.”
-Dual services refers to a circumstance where two workers are simultaneously performing services on a single client when the services could be performed separately.
+Dual services are when two workers simultaneously perform services on a single client when the services could be performed separately.
 A common form of dual service is a combination manicure-pedicure at a nail salon, where one person performs a client’s manicure at the same time as another person performs the same client’s pedicure.

-“Double booking” refers to a circumstance where one worker is simultaneously performing services on two clients when the services could be performed one after the other.
-A common form of double booking is when a single hair stylist provides hair coloring services to one client and then performs a haircut on a second client while the first client is waiting for the color to set.
-Double booking can lead to unnecessary close personal contact between a worker and more than one client at a time.
-Personal care services business may not double book clients except where (i) the two clients can maintain social distance from one another and from everyone else (other than the worker), (ii) each time the worker stops attending to one client and begins attending to the other, the worker washes their hands with soap and water for at least 20 seconds and uses new gloves, if used.
+“Double-booking” is when one worker is simultaneously performing services on two clients that could be performed one after the other.
+A common form of double-booking is when a single hair stylist provides hair coloring services to one client and then performs a haircut on a second client while the first client is waiting for the color to set.
+Double-booking can lead to unnecessary close personal contact between a worker and more than one client at a time.
+Personal care services business may not double-book clients except where (1) the two clients can maintain social distance from one another and from everyone else (other than the worker), and (2) each time the worker stops attending to one client and begins attending to the other, the worker washes their hands with soap and water for at least 20 seconds and uses new gloves, if used.

 Other Steps Recommended by the Health Officer

 The following steps are not required, but they are strongly recommended by the Health Officer: